primate-run/primate/docs/docs/database.md

 ## Driver shape (CRUD)

 All database drivers implement the same abstract CRUD surface.
-You usually won’t call these directly unless writing a custom store or a new driver.
+You usually won't call these directly unless writing a custom store or a new driver.

 ```ts
 // create one record; returns the unbound (typed) record with id